data-ethics-and-society/data-ethics-and-society-reading-group/Guides/organising.md

 ## Deciding on material to read

-The [reading list](/READING-LIST.md) is a curated list of what we, and others, have added over the years.
-It also shows what we have currently read, [more detail about previously discussed books is in our Sessions Overview](/SESSIONS.md).
+The [reading list](/READING-LIST.md) is a curated list of suggestions we have received, and indicates what we have covered in sessions.
+More detail about previously discussed books is in our [Sessions Overview](/SESSIONS.md).

 From 2025, the organisers will each pick a book to read and decide which one should be part of a future session.
 In general, we decide based on the following:
 - Is the material engaging and interesting?